isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 </li>
 </ul>
 <p></p>
-<p>Please refer to &lt;OSIR website - ownership &amp; control obligations
+<p>Please refer to <a href="/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener noreferrer nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA</a> for
-subpage&gt; for the prescribed thresholds.
+the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>
 </div>
 </details>
 <details class="isomer-details">